Your Valentine's Day Horoscope Is Here

 Pisces

-Pisces, check out a museum and get dinner with friends at your favorite joint.
+Pisces, check out a museum and get dinner with friends at your favourite joint.
 The exhibit will give you lots to chat about and offer new insights.
 The meal includes intellectual and philosophical discussions that enlighten your mind and offer food for thought.
-Being with your besties, surrounded by creativity is your ideal way to embrace Valentine’s Day and express your sentiments.
+Being with your besties, surrounded by creativity, is your ideal way to embrace Valentine’s Day and express your sentiments.

 AdvertisementADVERTISEMENT